pbs/pycaption/README.md

     pycaps = SCCReader().read(scc_content, lang='fr')

+Now has the option of specifying an offset (measured in seconds) for the timestamp.
+For example, if the SCC file is 45 seconds ahead of the video:

+    pycaps = SCCReader().read(scc_content, offset=45)

 The SCC Reader handles both dropframe and non-dropframe captions, and will auto-detect which format the captions are in.